-Environmental Services will conduct annual spill reporting exercises at selected radar sites to identify and mitigate deficiencies.
-Mock spill scenarios assigned to sites should initiate a response consistent with the correct internal spill reporting process.
-External reporting to spill lines and/or other contacts is not a component of the spill exercise, and all associated verbal or written communications must clearly announce: 'Exercise.
-Exercise.
-Exercise.'
+Environmental Services will conduct annual spill reporting exercises at select LSS's to identify and mitigate deficiencies.
+Mock spill scenarios assigned to LSS's should initiate a response consistent with the correct internal spill reporting process.
+External reporting to spill lines and/or other contacts is not a component of the spill exercise, and all associated verbal or written communications must clearly announce: 'Exercise.Exercise.Exercise.'
 The reporting procedure will be tracked by Environmental Services and evaluated according to criteria outlined in the Spill Exercise Report Template in Appendix 6.